mayankberi1/tribo/termsofservice.md

 ● Advertise products or services not intended by us
 ● Falsely imply a relationship with us or another company with whom you do not have a relationship

-3. Our content
+## 3. Our content

-3.1 Unless otherwise indicated, the App and Services including source code, databases, functionality, software, website designs, audio, video, text, photographs, and graphics on the Site (Our Content) are owned or licensed to us, and are protected by copyright and trade mark laws.
+3.1 Unless otherwise indicated, the App and Services including source code, databases, functionality, software, website designs, audio, video, text, photographs, and graphics on the App (Our Content) are owned or licensed to us, and are protected by copyright and trade mark laws.

 3.2 Except as expressly provided in these Terms and Conditions, no part of the App, Services or Our Content may be copied, reproduced, aggregated, republished, uploaded, posted, publicly displayed, encoded, translated, transmitted, distributed, sold, licensed, or otherwise exploited for any commercial purpose whatsoever, without our express prior written permission.